On ultrafilter extensions of first-order models and ultrafilter interpretations: Introduction

 The subsequent text is organized as follows.

 In Section~2, we develop a~topological technique that allows us to define an ultrafilter extension of the procedure of ultrafilter extension itself.
-This concept is crucial for our article.
+This is a~key tool for our article.
 Based on it, we provide a~uniform approach to both types of ultrafilter extensions of relations (Theorem~\ref{modal-via-ext}), and furthermore, in Section~3, we define an ultrafilter interpretation of first-order syntax, under which functional and relational symbols are interpreted rather by ultrafilters over sets of functions and relations than by their elements.
-We define generalized models using ultrafilter evaluations of variables and ultrafilter interpretations and an appropriate semantic for them.
-We provide two specific operations, $e$ and~$E$, which turn generalized models into ordinary ones, establish necessary and sufficient conditions under which the latter are two canonical ultrafilter extensions of some ordinary models (Theorem~\ref{e-and-E하s-ultraextensions}), and give a~topological characterization of generalized models (Theorem~\ref{e-and-E-topology}).
-Defining a~natural concept of homomorphisms between generalized models, we establish the First Extension Theorem for generalized models (Theorem~\ref{FET-generalized}) and a~stronger variant of it (Theorem~\ref{intermediate-ET-generalized}).
+We define ultrafilter models using ultrafilter evaluations of variables and ultrafilter interpretations and an appropriate semantics for them.
+We provide two specific operations, $e$ and~$E$, which turn ultrafilter models into ordinary ones, establish necessary and sufficient conditions under which the latter are two canonical ultrafilter extensions of some ordinary models (Theorem~\ref{e-and-E-as-ultraextensions}), and give a~topological characterization of ultrafilter models (Theorem~\ref{e-and-E-topology}).
+Defining a~natural concept of homomorphisms between ultrafilter models, we establish the First Extension Theorem for ultrafilter models (Theorem~\ref{FET-generalized}) and a~stronger variant of it (Theorem~\ref{intermediate-ET-generalized}).